Ishita-250/Banking_SQL-_Analysis/README.md

 📊 Key Insights from the Data

-Deposits by Gender → Female clients contribute more deposits compared to male clients.
+-**Deposits by Gender → Female clients contribute more deposits compared to male clients.

-Nationality → Majority of clients are European.
+-**Nationality → Majority of clients are European.

-Onboarding Trend → The number of clients has been increasing every year, showing consistent growth.
+-**Onboarding Trend → The number of clients has been increasing every year, showing consistent growth.

-Branch Analysis →
+-**Branch Analysis →
-Private Bank has the highest property ownership value.
+            -Private Bank has the highest property ownership value.
-Private Bank also has the largest number of clients.
+            -Private Bank also has the largest number of clients.

-Risk Profile → The average risk weighting across all investment advisors is around 2 (low-to-moderate risk).
+-**Risk Profile → The average risk weighting across all investment advisors is around 2 (low-to-moderate risk).

-Advisor Performance → Each investment advisor manages between 88–177 clients, indicating fairly distributed workloads.
+-**Advisor Performance → Each investment advisor manages between 88–177 clients, indicating fairly distributed workloads.

-Gender Distribution by Branch → All branches (Retail, Private Bank, and others) have a higher number of female clients than male clients.
+-**Gender Distribution by Branch → All branches (Retail, Private Bank, and others) have a higher number of female clients than male clients.

 ---